 - any other pertinent information (e.g., questionnaires, DSMB reports, etc.).

-The IRB Chair and RPO Director will review the allegation and make a determination as to the truthfulness of the allegation.
+The IRB Chair and ORI Director will review the allegation and make a determination as to the truthfulness of the allegation.
 They may request additional information or an audit of the research in question.

-If in the judgment of the IRB Chair and RPO Director, the reported finding of non-compliance is not serious, not continuing, and the proposed corrective action plan seems adequate, no further action is required; and the IRB is informed at the next convened meeting.
+If in the judgment of the IRB Chair and ORI Director, the reported finding of non-compliance is not serious, not continuing, and the proposed corrective action plan seems adequate, no further action is required; and the IRB is informed at the next convened meeting.
 Otherwise, the matter will be presented to the IRB at a convened meeting with a recommendation that a formal inquiry (described below) will be held.